WVBZ: History

-History as WFMX
+Early history

-105.7 FM, originally WFMX, was a well known and popular country station licensed to Statesville, North Carolina.
-WFMX was popular for its coverage of NASCAR, dubbing itself as "The Racin' Station".
-The station started service on May 3, 1947 as WSIC-FM.
-It, along with its sister station WSIC, was the first AM and FM radio station simulcast combo to sign on simultaneously in the nation.
+105.7 FM originated in 1947 as WSIC-FM, licensed to the Statesville Broadcasting Company, Inc. in Statesville, North Carolina.
+It, along with sister station WSIC, was the first AM and FM radio station simulcast combo to sign on simultaneously in the nation.

-The station is also credited as the first FM radio station in the United States to program the country music format.
+It became WFMX in 1958.
+The new call letters were purchased from the American Broadcasting Company in New York and had no specific meaning.
+WFMX was a well-known and popular country station, and was known for its coverage of NASCAR automobile races, dubbing itself as "The Racin' Station".
+The station is credited as the first FM station in the U.S. to program country music.

-While the call letters have no specific meaning, they were purchased by then owner Statesville Broadcasting Company from the American Broadcasting Company in New York in 1958.

 Starting in the late 1980s, WFMX broadcast from a tower in Rowan County and its 100,000-watt signal covered the Charlotte, Greensboro-High Point-Winston-Salem, and Raleigh-Durham markets.
 As a result, the station would see their ratings show up in the Arbitrons in each of the three markets, yet they remained true to the roots of serving the Piedmont of North Carolina.
-The station's signal could, also, be heard in portions of South Carolina, Virginia, and Tennessee.
+The station's signal could also be heard in portions of South Carolina, Virginia, and Tennessee.

-After Hurricane Hugo, WFMX broadcast from its transmitter site, since the studios had no power, using a panel truck.
-Information about affected areas was relayed to WFMX through ham radio.
+In 1989, after its studios lost power due to Hurricane Hugo, WFMX broadcast from its transmitter site using a panel truck.
+Information about affected areas was relayed to WFMX through amateur radio.

 WFMX was owned by Texas-based Mercury Broadcasting Inc. and operated in a J.S.A.
 (Joint Sales Agreement) with Clear Channel Communications.
 With the move to Greensboro/Winston-Salem, Clear Channel purchased the facility.

-On July 19, 2006, WFMX signed off from its Statesville location after nearly 50 years, and prepared for a move to a community of license of Clemmons, North Carolina.
-This move was extremely controversial for several reasons.
-WFMX was a staple of the Statesville community and was considered to be one of the most popular radio stations in the Charlotte market.
-The town switch would move the station from the Charlotte market to the Greensboro-High Point-Winston-Salem market.
+On July 19, 2006, WFMX signed off from its Statesville location after nearly 50 years, and prepared for a move north to a new community-of-license, Clemmons, North Carolina.
+This move resulted in a market relocation from Charlotte to Greensboro-High Point-Winston-Salem.
+It was extremely controversial for several reasons.
+WFMX was a staple of the Statesville community and was considered to be one of the most popular stations in the Charlotte market.
 Many listeners were also under the impression that after the station moved to Clemmons that it would remain a country station and keep many of the same programs and DJs.